Physics Mentor, IIT Bombay | Updated on - Jun 24, 2026

 Ques.
 What are the main topics in ncert solutions class 12 physics chapter 4?

 Ans.
-The class 12 physics moving charges and magnetism ncert solutions cover the magnetic force on a moving charge (Lorentz force), motion in a magnetic field, Biot-Savart law, Ampere's circuital law, solenoid and toroid, force between parallel currents, torque on a current loop, and the moving coil galvanometer.
+They cover Lorentz force, motion in a magnetic field, Biot-Savart law, Ampere's circuital law, solenoid and toroid, force between parallel currents, torque on a loop, and the moving coil galvanometer.

 Ques.
 How is the magnetic field of a solenoid derived in ncert solutions class 12 physics ch 4?